Launch your general contracting venture with confidence. Discover key steps, from market analysis to client engagement, in our in-depth guide.

 A sole proprietorship is the simplest one-person structure where the business and owner are one entity.
 Its major advantage is easy setup and minimal paperwork.
 However, the business owner bears personal liability for all business debts and responsibilities.
 For more information please see: What is a Sole Proprietorship?

-In a partnership, two or more individuals share ownership according to the terms of their partnership agreement.
+In a general partnerships, two or more individuals share ownership according to the terms of their partnership agreement (see partnership agreement definition).
 Like sole proprietorships, general partnerships don’t need to register with the state.
 While it allows shared responsibility and expertise, liabilities and disputes between partners can pose challenges.

 LLCs combine aspects of corporations and partnerships.
-Owners enjoy limited liability like in corporations but also benefit from pass-through taxation.
+Owners enjoy limited liability like in corporations but also benefit from pass-through LLC taxation benefits.
 However, they may be subject to more regulations and paperwork than sole proprietorships and general partnerships.
 Read limited liability definition.

 Acquire the gear you need to start your general contracting business.
 The right tools can make or break a project.
 Begin by buying an inventory of basic construction tools essential for any project.
 For specialized tasks, purchasing upfront might be overkill (or even impossible depending on your budget).
-Instead, consider leasing high-end machinery.
+Instead, consider ways to improve and grow your business high-end machinery.
 This approach offers flexibility and keeps initial costs in check.

 Moreover, strong partnerships with suppliers can be invaluable for a general contracting business.
 Regular interactions can lead to discounts, timely deliveries, and even the ability to get equipment on credit.
 Cultivating these relationships helps ensure that you’re never caught off-guard in the middle of a project.